AusDTO/aws-infrastructure-provision/README.md

 ----
 TODO:
 - move BOSH to private subnet
+- provide option to use RDS for BOSH
 - move concourse to private subnet
 - move concourse to https
 - deploy bastion host